omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 LN already has funded channels to support multi-hop HTLC payment.
 Channels funded by a certain token form a logical network, where Alice is able to pay Bob even if they don't have direct channel.
 Hops on the payment path offer liquidity and receive a portion of fee if the payment is success.

-In AMM model, liquidity providers play a similar roll: if a swap succeed, one who deposit his tokens into the contract will get a commission according to the proportion of his contribution in the token pool.
+In AMM model, liquidity providers play a similar roll: if a swap succeed, one who deposits his tokens into the contract will get a commission according to the proportion of his contribution in the token pool.

 Naturally, funded channels in lightning network form a liquidity pool, the only difference is that the whole lightning network is a pool, every node maintains a portion of liquidity, while onchain AMM uses a contract address to collect tokens: all tokens are deposited together in one address.

 ## peer discovery and token trades

 When a OmniBOLT node is online, it has to announce itself to the network, let the neighbors to know its token type, amount of channels and liquidity.
 Omnibolt applies tracker network to register nodes, update status of nodes graph.
-Any tracker can be a rendezvous[1].
+Any tracker can be a rendezvous[2].

 Then a tracker maintains all nodes' balances and hence it is able to calculate the token price for a trade: